awdriggs-teach/p5art/start.md

 ## Functions
 P5 is a library of *functions*.
 A function is simply a block of code that does a task.

-We call a p5 project a sketch, as in sketchbook, because they are quick to start!

 Think of it like a scratch block.
 A Scratch block has a name and usually takes in a value or *parameter*.

 ![Scratch](./imgs/scratch.png)